Search Jean Hailes

-Nutrition and healthy eating
+Nutrition and healthy eating as you age

 Good nutrition and healthy eating are important throughout your life.
 A healthy diet can lower your risk of developing health problems.
 It can also help you feel more energetic and mentally well.
+Learn more about the importance of good nutrition as you age, plus healthy eating tips.

 Importance of healthy eating

-It’s important to eat a variety of nutritious foods throughout your life, but certain nutrients are more important as you get older.
+It’s important to eat a variety of nutritious foods throughout your life.
+But certain nutrients are more important as you get older.

 Healthy eating tips